 1 very small courgette or ½ large courgette, grated (about 100g)

-1 egg, beaten, or 1 scoop protein powder, mixed with 50ml water to make a runny paste instead.
+1 egg, beaten, or 100g egg whites, or 1 scoop protein powder, mixed with 50ml water to make a runny paste instead.
 (Making a paste first stops you from getting all those nasty grainy lumps and makes it extra creamy)

 1 tsp ground cinnamon